1 1/2 cups long cooking, course stone ground polenta

 Start to taste it after 30 minutes.
 When it’s done, the grains will be tender instead of gritty.
 Remove it from the heat and stir in the Parmigiano (or Pecorino) and mascarpone.
 Serve it immediately, or place a sheet of plastic wrap right on the surface of the polenta to prevent a skin from forming on the top.

 To reheat it, add a little water and heat over low, stirring constantly to prevent burning.

-If you’re not in the mood to stir polenta for 40 minutes, you could substitute instant polenta which is typically ready in 5-8 minutes.
+If you’re not in the mood to stir for 40 minutes, you could substitute the instant variety which is typically ready in 5-8 minutes.
 It has much less flavor but is still good in a pinch.

 Pour any leftovers into a square baking pan.
 Refrigerate overnight, cut into triangles and fry in a little olive oil until it gets crisp.

 If you don’t have mascarpone, use a couple of tablespoons of unsalted butter instead.